Detailed Guide forFirst-Line Supervisors of Food Preparation and Serving Workers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Food Preparation and Serving Workers Supervisors in California is $31,561 annually, or $15.17 hourly.
+The median wage in 2016 for Food Preparation and Serving Workers Supervisors in California was $31,561 annually, or $15.17 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary from employer to employer.
 Most First-Line Supervisors/Managers of Food Preparation and Serving Workers employed with larger establishments may expect to receive health insurance, paid vacation, holiday, and sick leave.
 Those working at government institutions, such as school or college districts, prisons, or State hospitals, also receive pension benefits.